vvoo21/Portfolio/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

+- First Clone the repository Portafolio
+- To navigate into the project directory, use "cd / portafolio"

 download and enjoy https://github.com/vvoo21/Portfolio